 One non-surgical approach to pain relief is epidural steroid injections.
-While intended only for temporary pain relief, a steroid injection coupled with therapeutic exercise theoretically may allow patients to postpone or even avoid surgery altogether.
+They are only intended for temporary pain relief, but steroid injections coupled with therapeutic exercise may allow patients to postpone or even avoid surgery altogether.

-Epidural steroid injections are most often used to treat low back and leg pain associated with sciatica: pain caused by a pinched nerve in the low back that radiates down the leg.
+Epidural steroid injections are most often used to treat low back and leg pain associated with sciatica, which is pain caused by a pinched nerve in the low back that radiates down the leg.

-Many Spine-health readers have had epidural steroid injections and have shared their results with us.
+Many Spine-health readers have had epidural steroid injections and have shared their results with us:

 - There were many people who did experience relief, if only temporarily.

-- The most common reader complaints were centered on the side effects associated with steroids.
+The most common reader complaints were centered on the side effects associated with steroids.
 Many reported significant weight gain and bloating, swelling of the face, feet and ankles, and headache and nausea.

-There is no conclusive evidence that epidural steroid injections work better for one condition than another; success rates are different for each individual.
-For those looking to postpone surgery, injections may provide enough temporary relief.
+There is no conclusive evidence that epidural steroid injections work better for one condition than another.
+Success rates are different for each individual.
+For those hoping to postpone surgery, injections may provide enough temporary relief.

 Steroid injections may also effect enough pain relief to allow you to begin a physical exercise program.
 Many people have gained enough pain relief through an exercise program to avoid surgery.